Stay Connected in Brookline, Kanata

 Whether you’re commuting to work to Kanata’s technology park or reacquainting yourself with nature, Brookline, Kanata, makes it easy to get around.

-Coming soon to March Road, Brookline, our newest community, will feature a unique network of current and future pathways, trails and bike lanes that allows homeowners to enjoy their surroundings while staying close to amenities.
+Located on March Road, Brookline, our newest community, will feature a unique network of current and future pathways, trails and bike lanes that allows homeowners to enjoy their surroundings while staying close to amenities.

 Here’s a look at some of the community’s convenient pedestrian connections.